Getting Started with TeamDay

 GuideWhat You’ll Learn

-Create Your First AgentIn-depth agent creation with Characters, skills, and MCPs
+Create Your First AgentIn-depth agent creation with equipment, models, and system prompts

 Spaces & WorkspacesConfigure project directories, files, and Git repos